thaihung203/xfpopup/README.md

-# A native perfomance popup library for xamarin.forms
+# A WIP native perfomance popup library for xamarin.forms
 A popup (floating over) display for xamarin.forms.view

 #Motivation